Hanbi Trail

 Hanbi Trail Introduction

-The starting point of the Hanbi Trail is next to Meihe Garden.
-The trail is approximately 1.5 kilometers long, gently winding around the waterfront of Hanbi Peninsula and meandering through shades of trees and flowers, making it a popular route suitable for all ages.
-Next to the trail, below Hanbi Pavilion, there is an early dock built specifically for Mr. Chiang Kai-shek, which is now a historical site.
-A guardhouse was established to prevent the public from approaching the dock.
-In the early morning, you can see various birds, such as colorful birds, mountain red heads, and pie-billed warblers, active in the woods.
-At the dock by the pond, you can enjoy the beautiful scenery of Cien Pagoda, Lalu Island, and the surrounding mountains and waters.
-Yule Pavilion is the best spot to view the Qinglong Mountain Range and Lalu Island.
-With careful observation, one can appreciate the geographical wonders related to the legend of the Qinglong seizing the pearl.
-The alignment of Lalu Island in the pond, Xuanguang Temple, and Xuanzang Temple on Qinglong Mountain, along with Cien Pagoda atop Shabalan Mountain, creates a "Happiness Line," and many visitors like to make wishes for happiness here.
-The sides of the trail are also planted with fragrant shrubs like sweet osmanthus and gardenias, which were Mrs. Chiang's favorites.
-From the trail, you can gaze at Sun Moon Lake, where the water surface is like a mirror reflecting the misty mountains, creating picturesque scenery.
-During their lifetime, the Chiang couple often strolled along the Hanbi Trail to enjoy the beautiful views of Sun Moon Lake.
-This place has hosted many well-known figures from both domestic and abroad, playing an important role in modern history.
-For those with mobility impairments traveling along this trail, it is recommended to have assistance from others and enter via the entrance of the Elderly Community Center (Rihhu Township Sun Moon Lake Elderly Recreation Center).
+The starting point of the Hanbi Trail is beside the Mei He Garden, with a total length of about 1.5 kilometers.
+The trail is gently winding and surrounds the waterfront of the Hanbi Peninsula, meandering through shaded trees and flowers, making it a popular route suitable for all ages.
+At the edge of the trail, there is a dock built for Mr. Chiang Kai-shek, with a guard station to prevent the public from approaching, which has now become a historical site.
+Strolling in the early morning, one can see various birds such as the multicolored bird, the mountain redhead, and the white-eyed mockingbird active among the forest.
+Reaching the dock by the pond, visitors can enjoy a panoramic view of the Cien Pagoda, Lalu Island, and the beautiful scenery of the surrounding mountains and waters.
+The Yule Pavilion is the best spot to gaze at the Qingshui Mountain Range and Lalu Island, where one can appreciate the geographical wonders of the legend of the Azure Dragon stealing pearls.
+The alignment of Lalu Island in the pond, Xuanguang Temple, Xuanzang Temple on Qingshui Mountain, and the Cien Pagoda atop Shabalan Mountain forms a "happiness connection," a place where many visitors like to make wishes.
+The sides of the trail are planted with fragrant flowering shrubs such as sweet osmanthus and gardenias, allowing distant views of Sun Moon Lake, where the water surface is like a mirror reflecting the misty mountain scenery, creating a picturesque landscape.
+The Chiang couple often walked along the Hanbi Trail to enjoy the beauty of Sun Moon Lake during their lifetime.
+This place has hosted many well-known figures both domestically and internationally and holds an important position in modern history.
+For those with mobility difficulties, it is recommended to have assistance from others while using this trail, entering through the entrance of the Elders' Center (Yuchi Township Sun Moon Lake Elderly Recreation Center).